 In the Master's Programme in Accounting and Financial Management, specialising in Financial Accounting, you will prepare to meet the growing demand for experts in accounting, auditing, valuations and investments who can help organisations effectively manage their resources.
-This specialisation will give you the skills you need to succeed, whether your goal is to work as an auditor, financial analyst or financial manager, start your own business or further your academic career.
+This specialisation will give you the skills you need to succeed in your career, whether your goal is to work as an auditor, financial analyst or financial manager, start your own business or further your academic career.

 Why this programme?

-The Financial Accounting specialisation is designed for students who plan to work and do research in the fields of accounting and auditing.
+The Financial Accounting specialisation is designed for you who plan to work or do research in the fields of accounting and auditing.
 You will study and analyse issues from both accounting and legal perspectives.
-Benefits include:
+Benefits include

 A cutting-edge approach to digitisation and other accounting and finance topics through Uppsala University's collaboration with the Swedish Research School of Management and IT.